-Experiments provide the structure necessary to design and run great tests and avoid common cognitive biases.
-Experiments focus on testing live user behavior and have a clearly-articulated hypothesis that can be disproven.
-The team articulates that during the Plan phase, along with criteria to evaluate success.
+Experiments provide the structure necessary to design and run great tests.
+They focus on testing live user behavior and have a clearly-articulated hypothesis that can be disproven.
+The team articulates this during the Plan phase, along with criteria to evaluate success.
 Then, in the Run phase, they get out of the building and gather data.
 Lastly, in the Analyze phase, they evaluate the results and update the project.

 Choose a short Experiment Name that will be easy for your team to recognize and reference.

 Define your Hypothesis Statement.
-What are you trying learn or achieve with this experiment?
-Describe a falsifiable goal with any necessary context.
-This should be related directly to the ideas that you are planning to test.
+What are you trying learn or achieve with this Experiment?
+Describe a goal with any necessary context.
+This should be related directly to the Ideas that you are planning to test.

-2. Next, define your Success Criteria.
-Click the + icon to enter info here.
+Next, define your Success Criteria.
+Click the + icon to add criteria.

-3. Enter measurable metrics as well as the expected result of your experiment, and click ADD.
+Enter measurable metrics as well as the expected result of your Experiment, and click Add.
 The metric is what you are measuring, and how you define success is the target value that this metric must meet for your experiment to be a success.

-6. When finished, click RUN EXPERIMENT to move to the Run phase.
+When finished, click Run Experiment to move to the Run phase.

 Looking for information on how to plan Research?
 Find out how here.